wonrzrzeczny/CTF-writeups/Square 2018/C8/README.md

 SyntaxError: invalid syntax
 ```

 Again?
 What's letter R even doing here?
-Kind of cool, the exclamation mark in the expression fits my mood perfectly right now.
+Kind of cool, the question mark in the expression fits my mood perfectly right now.
 But hey!
 Running script several times we can notice that it's always the '7' being mistaken for '?'.
 Same goes with 'R' - it should be multiplication sign.
 Hmmmm... 'x' and 'R', quite similar, aren't they?
 No wonder why did the OCR recognise them incorrectly.
 So we can just run a couple of replaces:

 ```python
 string = string[8:].strip().replace('x', '*').replace('{', '(').replace('}', ')').replace('§', '5').replace('«', '*').replace('Q', '9').replace('?', '7').replace('R', '*').replace('O', '9') #By the way we also remove the captcha thingy at the beginning, don't know why I haven't done it before